Directionality and head-tail recognition in the keV-range with the MIMAC detector by deconvolution of the ionic signal: Derivation of the deconvolution of the ionic signal

 \subsection{Experimental determination of $A$}

-We would like to express $A$ from experimental Flash signals without computing it from the theoretical expression, Eq.~(\ref{eq:defAB}), since some physical quantities are unknown, and since it would require to convert the charge into ADC-channel thanks to a calibration.
+We would like to express $A$ from experimental Flash signals without computing it from the theoretical expression, Eq.~(\ref{eq:defAB}), since some physical quantities are unknown, and since it would require converting the charge into ADC-channel thanks to a calibration.

 We evaluate $f(t)$ at two different timeslices, $t_\alpha$ and $t_\beta$.
 We can then extract the exponential term:

 The next step is to determine the ratio $f(t_\beta)/f(t_\alpha)$ from the Flash signal.
 There are two typical positions in the Flash that are always identifiable in the data: (1) the first detected charges; (2) the maximum of the Flash derivative.
 While the first case is mainly correlated with the electronic current, the second one depends both on the electronic and the ionic contributions.
 We will anyway proceed with the following approximation: